-Users who are using old Java 5-7 declaration annotations (for instance, FindBugs annotations, which are no longer supported) can use annotations in package org.checkerframework.checker.nullness.compatqual to avoid name conflicts.
+Users who are using old Java 5-7 declaration annotations (for instance, from the no-longer-supported FindBugs tool) can use annotations in package org.checkerframework.checker.nullness.compatqual to avoid name conflicts.
 These are available in package checker-compat-qual on Maven Central.
 Once the users are ready to upgrade to Java 8+ type annotations, those compatibility annotations are no longer necessary.